github/codeql/docs/language/learn-ql/java/call-graph.rst

 Example: Finding unused methods
 -------------------------------

-Given this API, we can easily write a query that finds methods that are not called by any other method:
+We can use the ``Callable`` class to write a query that finds methods that are not called by any other method:

 .. code-block:: ql